abussing/uploadfromR/README.md

 ## Contact

-If you have any questions or found any issues, please contact: hoyen@stat.sc.edu.
+If you have any questions or found any issues, please contact: abussing@email.sc.edu.